thesocialdev/planecrash_challenge/readme.md

 Now the project should be accessible at `localhost`

+## Production server specs

+The server I was able to use have the following specifications:

+- Memory: 1GB
+- vCPUs: 1vCPU
+- SSD Disk: 25GB
+- Transfer: 1TB

+And it is hosted on Digital Ocean

 ## Future Improvements

 - Use JMeter to stress the server and verify performance
 - Better UX with the map on mobile devices
+- Configure Nginx to use effectively the 12 core for concurrent requests